-Keiser University's Bachelor of Science in Imaging Sciences degree is a completion program for associate degree graduates from an accredited institution holding a current registry or certification awarded by a national certification board for Radiologic Technology, Magnetic Resonance Imaging, Nuclear Medicine Technology, Diagnostic Medical Sonography, or Radiation Therapy.
+Keiser University's Bachelor of Science in Imaging Sciences degree is a completion program for diploma/certificate program graduates or associate degree graduates from an accredited institution holding a current registry or certification awarded by a national certification board for Radiologic Technology, Magnetic Resonance Imaging, Nuclear Medicine Technology, Diagnostic Medical Sonography, or Radiation Therapy.
 The Bachelor of Science in Imaging Sciences degree develops the technologist's administrative and/or clinical knowledge, providing the educational foundation for advanced certifications and career growth.
 Students may choose from concentrations in imaging management, radiology, nuclear medicine, diagnostic vascular sonography, or clinical imaging depending upon the student's area of interest and career pathway.
-The program offers technologists with an associate degree and a current registry in Radiology, Magnetic Resonance Imaging, Nuclear Medicine Technology, Diagnostic Medical Sonography, or Radiation Therapy from a nationally recognized certification board advanced course work toward a bachelor's degree completion and at least partial fulfillment of post-primary certification eligibility requirements.
+The program offers technologists advanced course work toward a bachelor's degree completion and at least partial fulfillment of post-primary certification eligibility requirements.
 The program curriculum provides foundational courses in current interdisciplinary and administrative aspects of an imaging department.
 Additionally, the program allows for a more focused study of leadership and of advanced technological or clinical aspects of the imaging sciences through a specific concentration choice.

-The mission of the Keiser University Bachelor of Science in Imaging Sciences program is to meet the changing needs of the healthcare community by offering career advancement opportunities to graduates of an accredited associate degree program currently certified in Radiology Technology, Magnetic Resonance Imaging, Nuclear Medicine Technology, Diagnostic Medical Sonography, or Radiation Therapy.
+The mission of the Keiser University Bachelor of Science in Imaging Sciences program is to meet the changing needs of the healthcare community by offering career advancement opportunities to graduates of an accredited associate degree program currently certified in Radiography, Magnetic Resonance Imaging, Nuclear Medicine Technology, Diagnostic Medical Sonography, or Radiation Therapy.
 The Imaging Sciences program utilizes a multidisciplinary approach to prepare students for upward career mobility in imaging management and/or imaging technology.